-1. The Reporter presents the essence of the solution to the problem, attracting the attention of the audience to the main physical ideas and conclusions.
-It is strongly recommended that the Reporter presents some original ideas and compares his own theoretical results with those obtained by self-made experiments, when possible.

-- 2. The Opponent puts questions to the Reporter and criticises the report, pointing to qualities and/or possible inaccuracies and errors in the understanding of the problem and in the solution.
+- 1. The Reporter presents the essence of the solution to the problem, attracting the attention of the audience to the main physical ideas and conclusions.
+It is strongly recommended that the Reporter presents some original ideas and compares his own theoretical results with those obtained by self-made experiments, when possible. - 2.
+The Opponent puts questions to the Reporter and criticizes the report, pointing to qualities and/or possible inaccuracies and errors in the understanding of the problem and in the solution.
 The Opponent analyses the advantages and drawbacks of both the solution and the presentation of the Reporter.
 The discussion between the Opponent and Reporter should focus on how to correct or improve the Reporter solution.
 Some experimental results obtained by the Opponent that clearly exhibit the inconsistencies of the Reporter's model and/or short calculations that show the errors or inapplicability of Reporter's theory can be presented in a very brief way.
 The Jury should decide on the relevance of such elements for the discussion.
 At the end of the discussion, the participants should agree on what can be changed/improved on the Reporter solution. - 3.
-The Reviewer presents a short summary of the presentation of the Reporter and Opponent.
-The Reviewer presentation should mention in particular if the discussion between the Reporter and Opponent has been fruitful or not, and why.
-The Reviewer can mention which aspects of the problem could have been addressed, but cannot mention his own results on the problem.
-The main goal of the Reviewer is to summarise the work done by the Reporter and the Opponent as from a jury member point of view, in order to help the jury decide their marks.
-In the following discussion between all the participants, the Reviewer will moderate the discussion between the Reporter and Opponent, helping them to focus on the most important physical points of the problem. - 4.
-The Observer does not participate in the PF. - 5.
-During a PF only one member of a team takes the floor as an Opponent or a Reviewer but there can be up to two Reporters during the Reporter's presentation.
-Other members of the teams are allowed to help with the presentations technically.
-There are no limitations on communication between team members during the preparation time.
-The team members are allowed to give their players brief remarks in written form at any time, except for the Reporter's, Opponent's and Reviewer's presentations. - 6.
-No member of a team is allowed to take the floor more than twice during a PF.
-Furthermore, during the Final PF any team member can take the floor only once.
+The principal goal of the Moderator is to stimulate and moderate the discussion between the Reporter and the Opponent, and later between the Reporter team and the Opponent team, to help the Reporter and the Opponent stay focused on the problems and to help the audience and the jurors understand the problem and the proposed solution as well as possible, The Moderator starts with a monologue, in which they: - (a) Briefly summarize the discussion between the Reporter and the Opponent, - (b) Specify which discussion topics should be considered closed and why, - (c) Specify which discussion topics should be further explored and why, - (d) Lay out a framework for further discussion.